Wasmswap/wasmswap-interface/README.md

 This is a nextjs app; thus everything that a nextjs app supports for deployment technically is supported by `wasmswap-interface`.
 We would recommend looking into Vercel.

-@todo

 ## Contributing

 Raise the bar for Web 3.0 with us!
-Like any other open-source code, project would love you to contribute.
+We would love you to contribute.
 Submit your PR contributions and issues directly on this repo.

 ## License

-Wasmswap interface is MIT licensed.
-Use this software however you want at your own risk.
-Note that you must include a link to this repo.
+Wasmswap interface is licensed under Apache 2.0.